gradio-app/gradio/guides/creating_a_chatbot_with_gradio.md

 ```

 Let's break this down.
 The function takes two parameters:

-* `user_input`: which is what the user enters (through the Gradio GUI) in a particular step of the conversation.
+* `input`: which is what the user enters (through the Gradio GUI) in a particular step of the conversation.
 * `history`: which represents the **state**, consisting of the list of user and bot responses.
 To create a stateful Gradio demo, we *must* pass in a parameter to represent the state, and we set the default value of this parameter to be the initial value of the state (in this case, the empty list since this is what we would like the chat history to be at the start).

 Then, the function tokenizes the input and concatenates it with the tokens corresponding to the previous user and bot responses.
 Then, this is fed into the pretrained model to get a prediction.
 Finally, we do some cleaning up so that we can return two values from our function: